CropLife International: Structure

 CropLife International addresses issues related to crop protection (i.e., pesticides) and plant biotechnology and is part of a global network of crop protection and plant biotechnology associations.
-The pesticide associations include multiple regional and country CropLife associations (CropLife Africa Middle East, CropLife America, CropLife Asia, CropLife Canada, CropLife Latin America, the European Crop Protection Association and Japan Crop Protection Association).

 CropLife International works with regional and national biotech associations in more than 40 countries around the world.
 The CropLife International website says the organization is "the voice and leading advocate for the plant science industry, championing the role of agricultural innovations in crop protection and plant biotechnology to support and advance sustainable agriculture."

 CropLife is the parent organization of the Resistance Action Committees: